testsigmahq/testsigma-docs/CONTRIBUTING.md

 - The first line should be a summary of the changes, not exceeding 50 characters, followed   by an optional body that has more details about the changes.
 Refer to [this link](https://github.com/erlang/otp/wiki/writing-good-commit-messages) for more information on writing good commit messages.
 - Don't add a period/dot (.) at the end of the summary line.

-[info | NOTE:]
+##Notes
-| Docs are currently deployed manually.
-Changes will not reflect immediately after a PR gets merged. <br>
+- Docs are currently deployed manually.
+Changes will not reflect immediately after a PR gets merged.
-| The search is powered by [Algolia](https://www.algolia.com/) and is updated every day.
+- The search is powered by [Algolia](https://www.algolia.com/) and is updated every day.
 Your local changes will not be reflected in search results.